BaseMax/TicTacToeCanvasTS/README.md

 Have you ever wanted to build your own game but didn't know where to start?
 Join us for a live-coding session where we will explore the fascinating world of game development with Typescript.
 In this 30-minute session, we'll cover the essential steps needed to create a simple 2D game, including:

 - Setting up a Typescript project with Canvas
-- Drawing game graphics and animations
+- Drawing game graphics
-- Adding keyboard controls to the player sprite
+- Adding mouse controls to the player sprite
-- Implementing game mechanics, such as collision detection and scoring
+- Implementing game mechanics, such as collision detection
-- Building game levels and improving gameplay with sound effects.

 You'll learn how to use HTML5 Canvas to create game graphics, as well as how to use Typescript's strong typing features to build more robust and maintainable game code.
 We'll also cover the basics of game mechanics, including collision detection and scoring, so you have a foundation to build on.